kovacsdonat8/kovacsdonat8/README.md

 ### Hi there 👋

-- 🎓 I’m currently learning Computer Science Engineering at Budapest University of Technology and Economics
+- 🎓 I’m learning Computer Science Engineering at Budapest University of Technology and Economics
 - 📧 kovacsdonat@edu.bme.hu